timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_AutoCompleteBox_FilterMode.md

 #### Property Value
 <a href="T_Avalonia_Controls_AutoCompleteFilterMode">AutoCompleteFilterMode</a>
+One of the <a href="T_Avalonia_Controls_AutoCompleteFilterMode">AutoCompleteFilterMode</a> values The default is <a href="T_Avalonia_Controls_AutoCompleteFilterMode">StartsWith</a>.

+## Remarks
-One of the <a href="T_Avalonia_Controls_AutoCompleteFilterMode">AutoCompleteFilterMode</a> values The default is <a href="T_Avalonia_Controls_AutoCompleteFilterMode">StartsWith</a>.Use the FilterMode property to specify how possible matches are filtered.
+Use the FilterMode property to specify how possible matches are filtered.
 For example, possible matches can be filtered in a predefined or custom way.
 The search mode is automatically set to Custom if you set the ItemFilter property.

 ## Exceptions
 <table>